gorda/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 This works as intended, and unfortunately, there is no solution for this without reducing authentication requirements for these services.

-### Request from Istio services to non-Istio services
+### Request from Istio services to non-Istio services{#request-from-Istio-services-to-non-Istio-services}

 Try to send requests to `httpbin.legacy` from `sleep.foo` (or `sleep.bar`).
 You will see requests fail as Istio configures clients as instructed in our destination rule to use mutual TLS, but `httpbin.legacy` does not have a sidecar so it's unable to handle it.